sliverspell/goblinthemes/theme-hacks/readme.md

 ```

 Keep in mind here that these are CDN (content deliver network) links, that means that sometimes if you add this or they get updated it takes some time due to the CDN to update acrosss the internet.

+### Container CSS
+The container is the area of the text

 ### Layout and Design Features